Southern Gascony - Picturesque Country Cottage

 Cottage / 2 bedrooms / sleeps 5

-This pretty, self-catering Gascon cottage overlooks the central Pyrenees.
-It dates from around 1800 and is attractively furnished and well equipped.
+This secluded, self-catering Gascon cottage overlooks the central Pyrenees.
+Dating from around 1800, it's attractively furnished and well equipped.
 It has many original (and modern) features, beamed ceilings, antique furniture and comfortable fireside seating.
 The attached latticed barn adds to the traditional feel.
-To the front there's a pretty, lawned garden bordered by mature trees and shrubs.
+To the front, there's a pretty, lawned garden bordered by mature trees and shrubs.
 The garden is south-facing, sunny and private.
-To the west is an open area of lawn with a terrace to enjoy the sunsets and long local views south-west over fields, small vineyards and lush forests to the snow-capped Pyrenean peaks.
+To the west is an open area of lawn and meadow with a private terrace to enjoy the sunsets and long local views south-west over fields, small vineyards and lush forests.
+Beyond are the snow-capped Pyrenean peaks.
 The property is detached.
 It's in a quiet end-of-lane setting on the edge of an extended hamlet.
 The location is secluded but not isolated.
 It's convenient for several popular market towns and only 20 min. drive to the autoroute (Toulouse and Pau airports about 1 hr.).

 The cottage is ideal for 2-5.
 There's plenty of holiday reading, local maps, guidebooks, games, town bikes, boules, BBQ, table-tennis and a good supply of garden furniture.